 Selected Excerpt:

-653-23.1(272C) Grounds for discipline.
-The board has authority to impose discipline for any violation of Iowa Code chapter 147, 148, 148E, 150, 150A, 252J, 261 or 272C or the rules promulgated thereunder.
-The grounds for discipline apply to physicians and acupuncturists.
-This rule is not subject to waiver or variance pursuant to 653-Chapter 3 or any other provision of law.
-The board may impose any of the disciplinary sanctions set forth in 653-subrule 25.25(1), including civil penalties in an amount not to exceed $10,000, when the board determines that the licensee is guilty of any of the following acts or offenses: (…)
+481-661(272C), formerly 653-23.1(272C) Grounds for discipline.
+The board has the authority to impose discipline for any violation of Iowa Code chapter 147, 148, 148E, 148H, 252J, 272C or 272D or the rules promulgated thereunder.
+The grounds for discipline apply to physicians, acupuncturists and genetic counselors.
+The board may impose any of the disciplinary sanctions set forth in 481—Chapter 506, including civil penalties in an amount not to exceed $10,000, when the board determines that the licensee is guilty of any of the following acts or offenses: (…)

-23.1(17) Use of untruthful or improbable statements in advertisements.
-Use of untruthful or improbable statements in advertisements includes, but is not limited to, an action by a licensee in making known to the public information or intention which is false, deceptive, misleading or promoted through fraud or misrepresentation and includes statements which may consist of, but are not limited to:
+661.1(17) Use of untruthful or improbable statements in advertisements.
+Use of untruthful or improbable statements in advertisements include but is not limited to an action by a licensee in making known to the public information or intention that is false, deceptive, misleading or promoted through fraud or misrepresentation and includes statements that may consist of but are not limited to:

 - a.
-Inflated or unjustified claims which lead to expectations of favorable results;
+Inflated or unjustified claims that lead to expectations of favorable results;

 - b.
 Self-laudatory claims that imply that the licensee is skilled in a field or specialty of practice for which the licensee is not qualified;